Technical and Vocational Education and Training (TVET) in Bosnia and Herzegovina

-Dual organised vocational education and training is embedded in the structures and processes of TVET actors.
+Dual vocational education and training is anchored in the structures and processes of selected TVET actors.

 The lead political executing agency is the Ministry of Civil Affairs of Bosnia and Herzegovina (MoCA).

-Implementation partners are ministries of education at the entity and cantonal level, pedagogical institutes, vocational schools, chambers of commerce and associations, associations of employers, companies and TVET councils at the entity, cantonal and local level.
+Implementation partners include the ministries of education at the entity and canton levels, school authorities, vocational schools, chambers of commerce, industry associations, employers’ associations, companies and TVET councils at the entity, cantonal and local levels.

-It implemented six new or reformed pilot dual organised vocational education and training programmes at five schools (three in the Federation of Bosnia and Herzegovina and two in Republika Srpska).
+The project has realised six new or reformed pilot programmes for introducing dual TVET at five schools (three in the Federation of Bosnia and Herzegovina and two in Republika Srpska).

-The peer-to-peer programme “My knowledge - your future profession?” was established.
-Its aim was to encourage pupils from elementary schools to choose one of the numerous professions which are provided by secondary TVET schools.
+The peer-to-peer programme ‘Moje znanje – tvoje buduće zvanje’ (‘My knowledge - your future profession’) has been established to encourage pupils from elementary schools to choose one of the numerous occupations offered by secondary TVET schools.